Joining the Dots 2026

 Data lessons from vehicle inequalities project

 Dr Ivo Wengraf is Research & Data Manager at the RAC Foundation.
 His main research interest is in using government and other administrative datasets to better inform national road transport policy discussions.
 He is or has been involved in a number of projects which join official data sources to produce better insights, including STATS19 to health and to vehicle characteristics, and DVLA to DVSA data to produce a single research-use dataset.
 He is on the RSGB Champions group, is part of the STATS19 R package authoring group, and was a member of the last STATS19 review panel.
-Richard has over a decade of road safety management experience in the public and private sector Specialist in data analysis and visualisation An expert in enforcement management and UK road legislation Proven ability to lead large multi-agency partnerships, achieving consensus and progressing the joint aims of diverse agencies.
-Excellent verbal and written communications skills with substantial experience of working with the media.
+Bruce is an insightful data professional with substantial experience of developing and applying analytical techniques in numerous contexts, Bruce brought these skills into the road safety sphere over 20 years ago.
+Since his appointment as project manager for the multi award-winning MAST Online project, Bruce has become widely recognised as a leading expert on road casualty data, contributory factor analysis, resident risk, analytical architecture, and enforcement data management.
+Bruce works closely with organisations such as the UK Department for Transport, National Highways, Transport Scotland, and Transport for London as well as providing consultancy for international projects on data architecture and reporting.
+Bruce is also a member of the government’s Standing Committee for Road Injury Collision Statistics (SCRICS) in the UK.
+As well as his substantial technical skill base, Bruce is also an experienced and effective conference speaker and technical trainer.

 Sharing and Using Injury Collision Data within the Lancashire RSP